-Requires close interaction between staff and customers, but not direct physical
+Requires close interaction between staff and customers, but not direct physical contact.

-- Post a sign to the storefront that informs individuals who have a fever or other symptoms of COVID-19 should not enter the store. - Employees may be allowed to wear facemasks or gloves. - Customers should be encouraged to wear facemasks in order prevent spreading of the virus.
+- Post a sign to the storefront that informs individuals who have a fever or other symptoms of COVID-19 should not enter the store. - Employees and customers should wear face masks or face coverings in keeping with the current recommended guidelines.

-- Consider downsizing operations or limiting store capacity. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - · Signs and floor markings can be used to encourage social distancing. - · Avoid displays that lead to crowding.
+- Consider downsizing operations or limiting store capacity. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - Signs and floor markings can be used to encourage social distancing. - Avoid displays that lead to crowding.